 1. Create a Domain User for the AutoEntry Sync App

 Create a domain user called a-autoentry-sync.

 Add a-autoentry-sync to the Local Administrators group on the machine you installed AutoEntry Sync.

 Give user a-autoentry-sync permissions to the shared folders you want AutoEntry Sync to have access to.

-2. Double click on AutoEntry.DesktopSync.Service or Right-click and select Properties
+Double click on AutoEntry.DesktopSync.Service or right-click and select Properties.

-5. Enter account name a-autoentry-sync and the corresponding password
+Enter account name a-autoentry-sync and the corresponding password.

-Network shares are normally visible when connecting AutoEntry Sync to a company.
+Network shares are normally visible when connecting AutoEntry to a Sage/QuickBooks company file.
 If they are not visible, first verify that Windows Explorer can view the network shares.
 If Windows Explorer is not displaying the network shares, then settings on the computer, domain or other networked computers need to be changed.

-Note: Mapped drives are not the same as network shared folders, AutoEntry Sync cannot see mapped drives (accessible via a diver letter), it can only see network shared folders, accessible via a UNC path.
+Please note that mapped drives are not the same as network shared folders, the Sync App cannot see mapped drives (accessible via a diver letter), it can only see network shared folders, accessible via a UNC path.